A by-law of the City of Ottawa respecting the boarding up of certain buildings.

 “building” means a building that is or reasonably appears to be entirely or partially vacant and/or damaged, and that has an opening through which a person may obtain access;

-“Chief” means the Chief of By-law and Regulatory Services in the Emergency and Protective Services Department of the City of Ottawa or his or her designate;
+“Director” means the Director of By-law and Regulatory Services of the City of Ottawa, or an authorized representative; [By-law No. 2022-198]

 “securely fastened” means completely covering the opening and fitted within the side and head jambs, and the exterior bottom sill of the door or window opening.